bob-cd/bob-cd.github.io/pages/architecture.md

 Like its depicted in the diagram above, Bob uses [Podman](https://podman.io/) internally as its _execution engine_.
 This provides an easily provisioned, isolated and disposable environment for build to take place in.

 A pipeline is executed in the following way:
-1. The image provided in the pipeline is pulled by the docker daemon (if already not present).
+1. The image provided in the pipeline is pulled by the Podman (if already not present).
 2. A container is created with the command specified in the first step.
 3. If any environment variables are defined, they are added to the container.
 4. If the step has defined a `needs_resource` key, the corresponding resource is fetched from the provider and copied over to the container.